Wingfield Park

 About the Location

-The park dates back to the early 1900s, when it was originally developed as an amusement park called Belle Isle.
-In 1920, prominent Nevadan George Wingfield purchased the land and donated it to the city, leading to its current name.
+Before becoming today's beloved community space, this area began life in the early 1900s as an amusement park called Belle Isle.
+In 1920, Nevada businessman George Wingfield purchased the land and donated it to Reno, giving the park its current name.

 All Features & Facilities